sora-xor/sora-docs/src/snippets/referral-polkaswap.md

 <center><img src="/.gitbook/assets/bond-choose-bond-more.png" width="400"></center>

 3. Enter the amount to bond.
-You can enter any amount, but keep in mind that it should be more than 0.0007 XOR in order to pay a fee for the referral.
+You can enter any amount, but keep in mind that it should be more than the value of a SORA network transaction to pay a fee for the referral.

 <center><img src="/.gitbook/assets/bond-enter-amount.png" width="400"></center>